chauff/cse1500-web-transcripts/_lectures/css.md

 One remark about the code :point_up:: the `unset` value resets a property to its inherited value.
 By default, the browser renders an unvisited link in a bright blue color.
 Here though, we want the link to retain the color of its surrounding text.
 The `unset` keyword helps us to achieve this without having to explicitly set a link color.

-While this small example does not look overly impressive, it should be noted that `:hover` can be employed to create image galleries (preview vs. full image) as well as CSS-only dropdown menus (hide the menu items apart from the header and only reveal them when the mouse hovers over the header).
-The latter is exactly what we are doing on this website with the _arrow up box_ on the bottom left corner of your screen.
-Hovering over it brings up the navigation links: this is particularly useful when scrolling far down the transcript (as otherwise one would have to scroll all the way up again to get to the navigation links).
-An alternative would have been to fix the major navigation bar to the viewport.
-This though is only viable for screens with large resolutions, on mobile devices this would not work.
-Our solution is largely resolution independent.
+While this small example does not look overly impressive, it should be noted that `:hover` can be employed to create CSS-only dropdown menus.
+This is exactly what we are doing on this site with the _arrow up box_ on the bottom left corner of your screen.
+Hovering over it brings up the navigation links.
+Another hover example (this time materialized as detecting a mouseover event in JavaScript) is our [Stars at night demo at CodePen](https://codepen.io/charlottehase/full/rNwVBxP): hovering over one of the three style buttons changes the style of the page.

 ### :bangbang: :enabled and :disabled